 Which Ghanaian ecommerce website is the most popular?

-Out of the top 50 most trafficked websites in Ghana, jumia.com.gh was the most popular ecommerce site, found in position 19.
+Out of the top 50 most trafficked websites in Ghana, jumia.com.gh was the top ecommerce website, found in position 19.

 How does that translate into visitors and traffic?
 Jumia’s top ranking position brings them approximately 1.38 million visitors a month, according to SimilarWeb.